-- a) What fifth innings score will make his standard deviation as low as possible? - b) What is the value of this standard deviation (correct to 2 decimal places)? - c) Explain why this score will achieve the smallest possible value for the standard deviation.
+- a) What fifth innings score will make his standard deviation as low as possible?
+30 - b) What is the value of this standard deviation (correct to 2 decimal places)?
+27.59 - c) Explain why this score will achieve the smallest possible value for the standard deviation.
+The numerator in the expression for mean squared deviation is unchanged but the denominator decreases by one.
+Any other change would increase the numerator also, so the standard deviation would be larger.